EulerE271/Moscow/README.md

  ```

 # Glossary
-The file russianwors.tsv contains almost a million russian sentences, translated to english.\
+The file russianwords.tsv contains almost a million russian sentences, translated to english.\
 This program is setup to select n amount of glossaries from the list and return them to the users email\